 NAWBO was founded on advocacy efforts on behalf of women business owners.
 NAWBO Charlotte is dedicated to transforming public policy for small- and women-owned businesses in our region.
-Read the February 2020 National Advocacy Call summary notes for insight into our current efforts.
+Click here to read the National Advocacy Updates for insight into our current efforts.

 Public policy positions on taxes, health care and attitude towards business can affect the vitality of your business and the places in which you do business now and in the future.
 You can help shape the future of your business and business climate by keeping up to date on, and getting involved in, advocacy.